yusen-luan/tp/docs/UserGuide.md

 * `TAG` should be alphanumeric (no spaces)
 * At least one module code is required
 * Tags are optional
-* Consultations are optional, if provided it should follow one of the supported formats listed below
+* Consultations are optional; if provided, they must follow one of the supported datetime formats below and must not contain duplicate entries in the same command.
+Duplicate entries will result in: `Duplicate consultation detected: [date time].
+Please remove duplicates and try again.`
 </box>

 <box type="tip" seamless>